JamesMulqueeney/Automated-3D-Feature-Extraction/README.md

 # Automated-3D-Feature-Extraction
 Code linked to the paper: How many specimens make a sufficient training set for automated 3D feature extraction?
 DOI:

+If you use this code please cite: Mulqueeney, James M., et al. "How many specimens make a sufficient training set for automated 3D feature extraction?." bioRxiv (2024): 2024-01.

 # Data
 All data stored here is used in the results section of the paper.
 These data can be analysed/ visualised using the R scripts within the the 'R Scripts' Folder.
 This is as follows: